christinalicence/stride/docs/Testing.md

 Here is the report for the home page
 ![Google Lighthouse Report](docs-images/lighthouse-home.png)

-Lighthouse did uncover an issue on my traning plans where the button colours used didn't have sufficient contrast.
+Lighthouse did uncover an issue on my training plans where the button colours used didn't have sufficient contrast.

 ![buttons in old colour](docs-images/button-contrast.png)